AksayaVenugopal/Cook-network-Flask/README.md

-# 🍽️ Foodos - Recipe Finder
+# 🍽️ CookNet - Recipe Finder
 #### _Who Needs a Chef When You Have FoODoS?_

 **Foodos** is a recipe recommendation system that suggests recipes based on available ingredients or recipe names.
 Users can search for recipes, view detailed instructions, and even contribute their own.